FennellPamela-FS/8-hope/README.md

 # Welcome! ...🚀

-This is the **`main`** repository that will be used for upcoming Project & Portfolio activity.
+This repository will be used for upcoming Project & Portfolio activity.
 We will use it to keep track of research, development, and experimentation conducted in this class.
 Follow the instructions below to get started.

 <br>